gushie/scouts_esp32c3/Robot/README.md

 ### Software
 - **Thonny IDE** (https://thonny.org/)
 - MicroPython installed on the ESP32-C3
-- Files from the src folder of this project uploaded to the board (`simple_esp.py`, etc.)
+- Files from the Python Code folder of this project uploaded to the board (`simple_esp.py`, etc.)

 ---